Botox Therapeutic Tulsa, OK

 Botox Treatment

 To begin Botox treatment.
-Dr. Henrich will apply a numbing cream so you do not feel any pain.
+Dr. Henrich will apply a numbing cream so you do not feel pain.
 Then, he strategically injects Botox directly into the jaw joint area and areas of the forehead as needed.

 Post-Treatment